Frequently Asked Questions

 Sept:1-2x

-The beautiful thing about SIPs is the built in overflow.
-This ensures that the reservoir never flood the soil.
+The beautiful thing about GardenWells is the built in OverFlow valve.
+This ensures that the reservoir never floods the soil.
 If it rains a lot, or you accidentally over fill your reservoir, any excess water will simply drain away out the OverFlow.